hashicorp/terraform-provider-azurerm/website/docs/r/kusto_cosmosdb_data_connection.html.markdown

 The following arguments are supported:

 * `cluster_name` - (Required) The name of the Kusto cluster.
-Changing this forces a new Data Explorer to be created.
+Changing this forces a new Kusto Cosmos DB Connection to be created.

 * `cosmosdb_account_id` - (Required) The resource ID of the Cosmos DB account used to create the data connection.
-Changing this forces a new Data Explorer to be created.
+Changing this forces a new Kusto Cosmos DB Connection to be created.

 * `cosmosdb_container` - (Required) The name of an existing container in the Cosmos DB database.
-Changing this forces a new Data Explorer to be created.
+Changing this forces a new Kusto Cosmos DB Connection to be created.

 * `cosmosdb_database` - (Required) The name of an existing database in the Cosmos DB account.
-Changing this forces a new Data Explorer to be created.
+Changing this forces a new Kusto Cosmos DB Connection to be created.

 * `database_name` - (Required) The name of the database in the Kusto cluster.
-Changing this forces a new Data Explorer to be created.
+Changing this forces a new Kusto Cosmos DB Connection to be created.

 * `location` - (Required) The Azure Region where the Data Explorer should exist.
-Changing this forces a new Data Explorer to be created.
+Changing this forces a new Kusto Cosmos DB Connection to be created.

 * `managed_identity_id` - (Required) The resource ID of a managed system or user-assigned identity.
 The identity is used to authenticate with Cosmos DB.
-Changing this forces a new Data Explorer to be created.
+Changing this forces a new Kusto Cosmos DB Connection to be created.

 * `name` - (Required) The name of the data connection.
-Changing this forces a new Data Explorer to be created.
+Changing this forces a new Kusto Cosmos DB Connection to be created.

 * `resource_group_name` - (Required) The name of the Resource Group where the Data Explorer should exist.
-Changing this forces a new Data Explorer to be created.
+Changing this forces a new Kusto Cosmos DB Connection to be created.

 * `table_name` - (Required) The case-sensitive name of the existing target table in your cluster.
 Retrieved data is ingested into this table.
-Changing this forces a new Data Explorer to be created.
+Changing this forces a new Kusto Cosmos DB Connection to be created.

 ---

 * `mapping_rule_name` - (Optional) The name of an existing mapping rule to use when ingesting the retrieved data.
+Changing this forces a new Kusto Cosmos DB Connection to be created.

 * `retrieval_start_date` - (Optional) If defined, the data connection retrieves Cosmos DB documents created or updated after the specified retrieval start date.
+Changing this forces a new Kusto Cosmos DB Connection to be created.

 ## Attributes Reference